creatyvtype/ui-exercise/README.md

 Therefore, it is important that we see some actual code.
-We don't necessarily expect you to complete all of the features mentioned above, however, if you do and you have time left, that is the appropriate time to go back through your code and perform clean up tasks, or add tests, or do whatever you think will show us your skill set in the most effective way.
+We don't necessarily expect you to complete all of the features mentioned above, however, if you do before your time is up, that is the appropriate time to go back through your code and perform clean up tasks, or add tests, or do whatever you think will show us your skill set in the most effective way.